hfboyce/tableau_course/_sources/lessons/tableau2.md

 <br>
 <br>

 11\.
 This is a completed boxplot!
-One thing you can do to get a better idea of the distributions is to transpose it.
+One thing you can do to get a better idea of the distributions is to transpose them.

 <img src="imgs/box14.png"  width = "85%" alt="404 image" />